nasiima/lap2---telegraph/README.md

 - to stop and remove all artifacts: `docker-compose down --volumes --remove-orphans`

 ### Client Setup
+- `cd client`
-Choose any option as you prefer:
+Choose the option you prefer:
 - Open index.html
 - Create a local webserver
 	- Navigate to the client folder